MCSManager/MCSManager/README.md

 <br />

-## Globalization
+## internationalization

-MCSManager has supported Chinese and English two languages, and has achieved full coverage of internationalization.
+MCSManager has supported English/Chinese, and has achieved full coverage of internationalization.

-Software internationalization is done by [Lazy](https://github.com/LazyCreeper), [zijiren233](https://github.com/zijiren233) and [Unitwk](https://github.com/unitwk)
+The MCSManager internationalization is done by [Lazy](https://github.com/LazyCreeper), [zijiren233](https://github.com/zijiren233) and [Unitwk](https://github.com/unitwk)

 <br />

-## Panel permissions
+## Permissions

 The control panel will detect whether the user is empty at runtime, and if it is empty, it will automatically create a default administrator account.